Course Information

 How this course will help your career

-While the course is mandatory training for Defence Academy staff, it is open to personnel from other units who have an interest in developing their teaching skills.
+The course is mandatory training for Defence Academy staff in developing their teaching skills.
 The facilitation techniques and models taught on the course can be utilised in several different contexts such as for team building sessions and collaborative problem solving.

 Entry requirements